The Secret History of Female Sleuths

 I’ve also completed a Diploma in Private Investigation, through the UK Professional Investigators Network (UKPIN).
-The course provides a thorough explanation of areas such as process serving, which has formed a central part of a PIs job ever since the days of the Bow Street Runners in the early 19th century.
+The course provides a thorough explanation of areas such as process serving, which has formed a central part of a PI’s job ever since the 19th century Bow Street Runners.

-To get an insight into the life of modern investigators, I’m interviewing a range of current PIs – including a woman who solves cases of online ‘cat fishing’, a specialist in cold case homicides, and an expert in undercover work for wealthy clients.
+To get an insight into the life of modern investigators, I’ve interviewed a range of current PIs – including a woman who solves cases of online ‘cat fishing’, a specialist in cold case homicides, a corporate investigator, and an expert in undercover work.
 What makes a good PI?
 What are the moral, ethical and legal dilemmas when it comes to investigation and surveillance?

 Margaret Saunders – Clubnose